 Over thirty arrowheads of varying design, but all cast in moulds, were scattered amongst the other cargo.

-The wreck gave up four copper ‘bun’ ingots and nine lead ingots.
-It is likely that many more have been carried off by looters (appropriately called clandestine in Italian), over the years.
+The wreck gave up four copper 'bun' ingots and nine lead ingots.
+Many more have likely been carried off by looters (appropriately called clandestine in Italian), over the years.

 135 fishing weights were also recovered.
 These were variously designed to be used on lines, draw nets and casting nets.